Pragmatic governor Laschet elected to lead Merkel’s party

 BERLIN (AP) — Chancellor Angela Merkel’s center-right party on Saturday chose Armin Laschet, the pragmatic governor of Germany’s most populous state, as its new leader — sending a signal of continuity months before an election in which voters will decide who becomes the new chancellor.

 Laschet defeated Friedrich Merz, a conservative and one-time Merkel rival, at an online convention of the Christian Democratic Union.
-Laschet won 521 votes to Merz’s 466; a third candidate, prominent lawmaker Norbert Roettgen, was eliminated in a first round of voting.
+Laschet won 521 votes to Merz’s 466.
+A third candidate, prominent lawmaker Norbert Roettgen, was eliminated in a first round of voting.

 Saturday’s vote isn’t the final word on who will run as the center-right candidate for chancellor in Germany’s Sept.
 26 election, but Laschet will either run for chancellor or will have a big say in who does.